-Upon admission to Sister Kenny Rehabilitation Institute, an individual is evaluated by an transdisciplinary rehab team that includes a physiatrist and/or nurse practitioner, occupational and physical therapists, therapeutic recreation specialist, a psychologist and possibly a speech-language pathologist.
+Upon admission to Courage Kenny Rehabilitation Institute, an individual is evaluated by an transdisciplinary rehab team that includes a physiatrist and/or nurse practitioner, occupational and physical therapists, therapeutic recreation specialist, a psychologist and possibly a speech-language pathologist.

 The rehab team determines the patient's level of independence and level of need for assistance.

 After the initial evaluation is completed, the team meets within four to five days of the patient's admission to review results of the evaluations and formulate a plan of care that details the patient's anticipated length of stay, goals to be achieved (short- and long-term), discharge location and needs after discharge.

 Review of these findings and plan of care is discussed in a patient/family conference.
 During this conference, the physician, care navigator and social worker discuss the results and recommendations with the person with spinal cord injury and his/her family.